 This course will provide an introduction to the practical application of human factors principles to organisational and clinical settings.
 By doing so, it will encourage the participants to improve patient safety at a managerial or clinical level with a broader base of skills than is commonly available within health services.

-SIX Topics will be offered in this Course in weekly basis.
+SIX topics will be offered in this course released on a weekly basis.